-Jeremiah Barnard has worked 9-1-1 EMS for 16 years, almost 12 of that as a paramedic.
-He was previously the EMS Education Coordinator for Nacogdoches County EMS, where he coordinated EMT-Basic classes with some other great instructors.
+Jeremiah Barnard has worked 9-1-1 EMS for more than 16 years, almost 13 years of that as a paramedic.
+He was previously the EMS Education Coordinator for Nacogdoches County EMS, where he coordinated and instructed EMT-Basic classes, taught community CPR classes, and coordinated other advanced provider card classes for EMS providers in the area.
 He has experience in county-based EMS, Fire-based EMS, private EMS, as well as hospital district EMS.
-He is currently a firefighter/ paramedic for Nacogdoches Fire & Rescue, as well as a Paramedic/ FTO for Allegiance Mobile Health in Shelby County.
+He is also currently a firefighter/ paramedic for Nacogdoches Fire & Rescue, as well as a Paramedic/FTO for Allegiance Mobile Health in Shelby County.